 There can be other theories too, but the above are more popular ones.

-Since Lord Shiva is considered to be destroyer it is believed that when he uses damru it implies destruction or Pralaya.
+Since Lord Shiva is considered to be a destroyer it is believed that when he uses Damru it implies destruction or Pralaya.

 Babas or sadhus commonly worship Lord Shiva.
 Many of these babas reside in jungles away from the human settlements.
-Many of these babas carry trishul with them.
-There is always mystery around such babas with respect to their practices.
-More about Sadhus and babas in future post
+Many of these Babas carry Trishul with them.
+There is always a mystery around such Babas with respect to their practices.
+More about Sadhus and Babas in a future post